Autoflowering cannabis: Origins

 The origins of autoflowering cannabis are still debatable.
 The strain Lowryder, by breeder The Joint Doctor, was the original large scale marketed autoflower and was first sold in 2003.
 Lowryder contains genetics from a Mexican strain that was referred to as Mexican Rudy and is believed to be created from a cross between a Mexican sativa and a Russian Cannabis ruderalis.
 Another theory is that the early genetics came from the first oilseed hemp variety called Finola, which was developed from Russian stock in Finland during 1995.
 These early hybrids with large amounts of C. ruderalis genes were lacking some of the finer qualities of high grade cannabis strains available.

 The ruderalis subspecies of cannabis is highly resilient.
 Native to the harsh climates of Russia, central Europe, and central Asia, ruderalis was officially identified in the wild regions of South Siberia by Janischewski, a Russian botanist, back in 1924.

 Further hybrids from these ruderalis dominant strains were created using some of the more popular and standard photo-period sensitive strains.
 Since the first mass market autoflower, Lowryder, many improvements have been made by breeders.
 Because the effect was weak when consuming it due to its low THC levels, autoflowers weren't popular among recreational users.
-Since these early days of the autoflower genetics the breeding has produced seeds that will flower for 45 days after a 2-to-3-week vegetation stage resulting in harvests as quick as 63 days.
+Since these early days of autoflower genetics the breeding has produced seeds that will flower for 45 days after a 2-to-3-week vegetation stage resulting in harvests as quick as 63 days.

 A couple of years after its characteristics became known, autoflowering strains became of high interest to cannabis breeders.
 Breeders started developing ruderalis hybrids that had high THC or CBD levels and only needed around 9 weeks to completely mature.
 These hybrids became known as autoflowering cannabis, for its ability to flower automatically without depending on darkness, like normal photoperiodic strains.